galadrimteam/galacrypt/README.md

 This will do the following things:

-- put the provided galacrypt key inside .galacryptkey (you should put this key in passbolt)
+- put the provided galacrypt key inside .galacryptkey
 - create a pre-commit hook that will run `galacrypt write` (you can see the generated script by running `cat .git/hooks/pre-commit`)

 ## Usage